 What can a person do who desires to overcome sexual addiction?
 First, it is important to become a believer in Jesus Christ if you have not already done so.
 For believers in Christ, you can confess your sins, knowing you will be forgiven (1 John 1:8–9).
 Trying to overcome addiction without the influence of the Holy Spirit is not only difficult, it is nearly impossible.

 Second, replace your "old habits" with new, godly habits.
 Instead of spending time thinking about sexual thoughts, replace these thoughts with Christian music, Scripture memory, or investing your time to serve others in need.
-This includes being careful to recognize the situations that lead to sexual temptation.
+Be careful to recognize the situations that lead to sexual temptation.
 Addictions become much easier to overcome when you give yourself "breathing room" to get your mind right (Romans 12:2).
-Knowing where and when these thoughts tend to occur gives you a way to avoid them entirely; this makes you far stronger and more prepared when they catch you off-guard.
+Knowing where and when sexually tempting thoughts tend to occur gives you a way to avoid them entirely; this makes you far stronger and more prepared when they catch you off-guard.

 Third, find a healthy friend or community of friends to help.
 The Christian life is not intended as a solo sport.
 Instead, regularly spend time with others where you can encourage one another, pray for one another, and provide accountability for areas of weakness (Galatians 6:1; Proverbs 27:17).
 When someone you love and trust is watching your back, it not only keeps you on track, it gives you somewhere to turn when you're feeling weak or vulnerable.